How to Haggle: Tips for Bargaining Overseas

 By Rick Steves

-In much of the Mediterranean world, the price tag is only an excuse to argue.
+In some parts of the Mediterranean world, the price tag is only an excuse to argue.
 Bargaining is the accepted and expected method of finding a compromise between the wishful thinking of the merchant and the tourist.
-In Europe, bargaining in shops is common only in the south, but you can fight prices at flea markets and with street vendors anywhere.
+You can generally fight prices at flea markets, touristy souvenir shops, and with street vendors, but not at modern stores or shopping malls.
 (Note that bargaining applies to goods, not to food sold at stands or outdoor produce markets.)

 Shop around to find out what locals pay.
 Prices can vary drastically among vendors at the same flea market, and even at the same stall.
-If prices aren’t posted, assume there’s a double price standard: one for locals and one for you.
-If only tourists buy the item you’re pricing, see what an Arab, Spanish, or Italian tourist would be charged.
-I remember thinking I did well in Istanbul’s Grand Bazaar, until I learned my Spanish friend bought the same shirt for 30 percent less.
+If prices aren't marked, assume there's a double price standard: one for locals and one for you.
+If only tourists buy the item you're pricing, watch to see what a tourist from elsewhere in Europe would be charged.
+I remember thinking I did well in Istanbul's Grand Bazaar, until I learned my Spanish friend bought the same shirt for 30 percent less.
 Merchants assume American tourists are rich, and they know what we pay for things at home.

 Determine what the item is worth to you.
-Price tags can be meaningless and serve to distort your idea of an item’s true worth.
+Marked prices can distort your idea of an item's true worth.
 The merchant is playing a psychological game.
 Many tourists think that if they can cut the price by 50 percent they are doing great.
 So the merchant quadruples his prices and the tourist happily pays double the fair value.
 The best way to deal with crazy price tags is to ignore them.
-Before you even see the price tag, determine the item’s value to you, considering the hassles involved in packing it or shipping it home.
+Before you even find out the price, determine the item's value to you, considering the hassles involved in packing it or shipping it home.

-Determine the merchant’s lowest price.
+Determine the merchant's lowest price.
 Merchants hate to lose a sale.
-Work the cost down, but if it doesn’t match with the price you have in mind, walk away.
-That last amount the merchant hollers out as you turn the corner is often the best price you’ll get.
+Work the cost down, but if it doesn't match with the price you have in mind, walk away.
+That last amount the merchant hollers out as you turn the corner is often the best price you'll get.
 If that price is right, go back and buy.
-Prices often drop at the end of the day, when merchants are considering packing up.
+Prices often drop at the end of the day, when merchants are about to pack up.

 Employ a third person.
 Use your friend who is worried about the ever-dwindling budget or who doesn't like the price or who is bored and wants to return to the hotel.
 This trick can work to bring the price down faster.

 Impress the merchant with your knowledge.
-He’ll respect you, and you’ll be more likely to get good quality.
+You'll earn some respect — and be more likely to get good quality.
 Istanbul has very good leather coats for a fraction of the US cost.
 Before my trip I talked to some leather-coat sellers and was much better prepared to confidently pick out a good coat in Istanbul.